 The goal of this program is to prepare students to work with people having difficulty with social integration or adaptation.
-Their role is to provide support and guidance to socially conflicted youths, people with behavioural difficulties, people with physical and/or mental-health problems, seniors having lost or losing their autonomy, new immigrants, and victims of violence.
+Their role is to provide support and guidance to socially conflicted youths, people with behavioral difficulties, people with physical and/or mental-health problems, seniors having lost or losing their autonomy, new immigrants, and victims of violence.
 Graduates will be able to find employment in public agencies such as the Ministry of Health and Social Services.
 Some of the organizations that hire Special Care Counsellors are: Social Service and Rehabilitation Centres, Regular or Specialized Schools, Group Homes, Youth Homes, Community Organizations and Homecare Centres

 The Special Care Counselling Program consists of twenty-five credit courses, for a total of 2085 hours.

 - 350-002-LA – Human Development – 60 Hours

 - 351-122-LA – Fieldwork I – 105 Hours

 - 351-101-LA – Role of the Special Care Counsellor – 60 Hours